natbutter/GPUforHPC/_episodes/01-IntroSetup.md

-# What about Containers?
+## What about Containers?
-Docker/singularity is great for simplifying the development environments, BUT they still require the underlying installitions of NVIDIA drivers for your specific GPU card, plus a version of CUDA that works with that combo!
+Docker/singularity are great for simplifying the development environments, BUT they still require the underlying installitions of NVIDIA drivers for your specific GPU card, plus a version of CUDA that works with that combo!